 Scandals are no stranger in the art world.
 Theft, property damage, and fraud have occurred throughout history, as artwork represents cultural context to each artist, their time periods, and the socio-political, religious, and economic states of the world.
 The past six months have been filled with several cases of scandals in the art world.
 While nothing can really shock us anymore, here are a few recent events that have jolted the art community and left us scratching our heads.

-On Sunday May 29th, 2022, at the Louvre, a 36-year-old man disguised as an elderly woman attempted to vandalize Leonardo da Vinci's "Mona Lisa" in an alleged climate change protest.
-The man who sought to deface what is arguably the world’s most famous piece of all time wore a wig and entered the museum in a wheelchair.
+On Sunday May 29th, 2022, a 36-year-old man disguised as an elderly woman attempted to vandalize the “Mona Lisa” in an alleged climate change protest.
+The man who sought to vandalize what is arguably the world’s most famous piece of artwork, and of all time, by Leonardo da Vinci at the Louvre, wore a wig and entered the museum in a wheelchair.
 According to a spokesperson who spoke to CNN, visitors in wheelchairs have priority viewing of the artwork, and can navigate to the front of the crowds to better see the displayed art.
 Isn't it ironic that someone championing as an activist egregiously abused a policy in place that allows the disadvantaged a place in the Louvre?
 The disguised man proceeded to throw a piece of cake at the “Mona Lisa”, though its bulletproof glass case thankfully left the work of art protected and without damage.
 The instigator has been arrested and is in psychiatric treatment at a Parisian police center.
 The Louvre filed a complaint for "the attempt of damaging a cultural property."

 Wanted couple for attempted theft of Basquiat print